This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 Pregnancy is not the correct term here.
 Basically, females shrimp have two stages:

 - “The saddle” stage.

 You can see it on the back of the female.
 The saddle consists of small undeveloped and unfertilized eggs forming in the female’s ovaries.

 - The berried stage.

-After mating, the female move the eggs from the “saddle” to the brood pouch (beneath the abdomen) and at that moment the eggs go through the sperm and become fertilized.
+After mating, the female moves the eggs from the “saddle” to the brood pouch (beneath the abdomen), and at that moment the eggs go through the sperm and become fertilized.
 A female carrying eggs under her abdomen is said to be “berried”.